Four locations, one great story.

 The National Roman Museum has as its mission the acquisition, conservation, enhancement and use of a unique cultural heritage in the world.
 This exceptional testimony of the past is promoted and developed by the National Roman Museum, projecting the sense of historical continuity into the future.

-The creation of a "Museum of Antiquities in the Capital of the Kingdom" was a need felt as soon as Rome became the capital of Italy in 1870.
+The requirement to create a ‘Museum of Antiquities in the Capital of the Kingdom’ was announced as soon as Rome became the capital of Italy in 1870.

-The National Roman Museum was established on March 7, 1889.
+The National Roman Museum was created on 7 March 1889.

-Today the Museum is organized in four locations, each with its own specificity:
+The Museum is reorganised into four sites, each with its own specific focus: